-Data Talks: monthly meetings that converge actors in International Geneva who are concerned with the potential, as well as the risks, related to data management in international affairs.
-The meetings address issues such as cloud computing, data protection, open data, data immunities, and data for monitoring the Sustainable Development Goals (SDGs).
+The GIP organises regular meetings that converge actors in International Geneva who are concerned with the potential, as well as the risks, related to data management in international affairs.
+The meetings address issues such as cloud computing, data protection, open data, data immunities, and data for monitoring the sustainable development goals (SDGs).
 By sharing best practices and experiences, the meetings aim to share lessons learned across silos and institutions.
-If you would like to join the meetings or find out more, please write to Ms Barbara Rosen Jacobson at firstname.lastname@example.org
+If you would like to join the meetings, please send an email to firstname.lastname@example.org.

-Open Forums and Workshops at the 2017 Internet Governance Forum: The GIP coordinated a data track at the IGF, consisting of seven data-related open forums, organised by international organisations:
+At the 2017 Internet Governance Forum, the GIP coordinated a data track, consisting of seven data-related open forums, organised by international organisations.

 For more information about our approach and activities, please contact us at email@example.com